GaelVaroquaux/sklearn_pandas_tutorial/README.md

 [Anaconda](http://continuum.io/downloads), which can be downloaded and installed for free.

-Please down in advance the Olivetti and/or the LFW datasets using:
+Please down in advance the Olivetti dataset using:

     from sklearn import datasets
     datasets.fetch_olivetti_faces()